arken/docs/contribute/contribute.md

 # Contribute Free Disk Space to Arken
-Instead of relying on financial donations to preserve scientific data, interested individuals or groups can instead contribute their unutilized disk space to the Arken cluster by running the Arken daemon.
-If you are interested in helping grow the Arken cluster by archiving scientific and open source data take a look below to see how you can get started.
+As an alternative to financial donations, interested individuals or groups can instead contribute their unutilized disk space to the Arken cluster by running the Arken daemon.
+If you are interested contributing space to grow the Arken cluster take a look below to see how you can get started.

 ## Get Started
   - [Installation](/contribute/installation.md)